AdaCore/training_material/courses/spark_essentials/020_formal_methods_and_spark/02-formal_methods.rst

 * Mathematical techniques applied to the development or verification of software

-  - :dfn:`Heavyweight formal methods` expose the maths to users
+  - :dfn:`Heavyweight formal methods` expose the maths to programmers
-  - :dfn:`Lightweight formal methods` hide the maths from users
+  - :dfn:`Lightweight formal methods` hide the maths from programmers

 * Industrially usable formal methods